 What we can do better

 Although Q-Park strives to improve its performance in all areas of its operations, sometimes things may still go wrong or the initiatives taken may not have the desired effect.
-This chapter summarises the most important aspects in 2018 that did not go as expected and which need to be looked at carefully in the future.
+This section summarises the most important aspects in 2019 that did not go as expected and which need to be looked at carefully in the future.

-At Q-Park, just as our stakeholders, we consider employee training and education to be very important.
+At Q-Park we consider employee training and education to be very important, as our stakeholders do too.
 We therefore include this in our policy, and that is why we train our staff particularly in personal safety, security, ethics, anti-corruption and conflict management.

 We aim to give these training courses regularly in all our countries.
 However, in Q-Park's current phase, the focus was set on developing the company and our positioning in the market, which has required our full attention.
 Most training courses will resume in the coming years.

 External verification increases the confidence stakeholders have in our accountability and has a disciplining effect on our internal organisation.
 But external verification also entails extra time and costs.
-Today, the reporting process is standardised and the structure of the data requested can easily be checked for completeness and reliability.
-The whole process of CSR information gathering is therefore already prepared for future external verification with the quality standards that stakeholders expect from us.
+In the past two years we have worked hard to standardise the reporting process and the source and structure of the data used for reporting can easily be checked for completeness and reliability.
+The whole process of CSR information gathering is therefore already prepared for future external verification against the quality standards our stakeholders expect.